 From July to December 2020, I was the beneficiary of an axis:Ballymun six-month Playground Associate Artist bursary to generate ideas towards a new play, now provisionally entitled Thief of Worlds.

-In November 2020 I was awarded a Theatre Project Award from the Arts Council to develop Thief of Worlds at axis:Ballymun in 2021, with the same brilliant creative team that worked on The Spider’s House.
-There will be a public reading of the play at axis:Ballymun on Thursday 25th November, time to be announced.
+In November 2020 I was awarded a Theatre Project Award from the Arts Council to develop Thief of Worlds at axis:Ballymun in 2021, supported by the same brilliant creative team that worked on The Spider’s House.
+There will be a public reading of the play — directed by Aoife Spillane-Hinks — at axis:Ballymun on Thursday 25th November, time to be announced.

 Four of my poems, The Old Train, Amber, The Sylph, and A Plate of Holes have been hauntingly set to music by contemporary classical composer Judith Ring.
 See www.judithring.com/purchase.